|

 Shore Excursions from Puerto Santo Tomás de Castilla

-If your cruise ship stops on the Atlantic side of Guatemala, you can enjoy plenty of cool excursions from Puerto Santo Tomás de Castilla.
+Guests docking on the Atlantic side of Guatemala, have plenty of cool excursions from Puerto Santo Tomás de Castilla.

 One of the most interesting things to see near Guatemala’s Atlantic Port is the Castillo de San Felipe.
 The Spanish built the old fort on the Dulce River to protect the towns of Lake Izabal from pirate raids.
 It also served as a prison at one time.

 I recommend hiring a tour guide for the best experience of the fort.
-That way, you’ll hear all the most fascinating stories firsthand.
+Tour guides share fascinating stories, providing a more immersive experience.

 It takes a journey of 1 hour and 47 minutes to reach the Castillo from Santo Tomás de Castilla.